KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 I decided to walk over to Naples Island and see what it was about.

 ![](pycon-us-2026-recap-images/naples-island-alamitos-bay.jpg)
-Boats in the Alamitos Bay
+A view of boats in the Alamitos Bay while walking across the 2nd Street Bridge

 ![](pycon-us-2026-recap-images/naples-island-alley.jpg)
 On Naples Island, I discovered something I'd never seen before, luxury houses with small passages between them leading to boats docked along the Alamitos Bay.
 A homeowner assured me it was okay to walk down this charming passage.